Updated post: 18/11/18 | November 2018

 Millionaire status is tantalisingly close.
 In front of me is a money-making machine.
 All I have to do is to pop in a blank sheet of paper and it will spit out a crisp note.
 There is just one small flaw in the master plan.
 This magic machine is in Pollock’s Toy Museum.
 Travel with me to London to take a journey back to childhood.

 A short history of Pollock’s Toy Museum

-Tucked away behind Goodge Street station, this quirky museum is one of London’s hidden gems.
+Tucked away behind Goodge Street station, this small museum is one of London’s hidden gems.
 Housed in a pair of atmospheric townhouses, dating from the 1880s and 1780s, it is named after Benjamin Pollock (1856 – 1937), a toy theatre maker.
 His creations are on display in the museum.
 The museum itself was established in the 1950s by Marguerite Fawdry, and houses up to 2000 exhibits in its six rooms.

 Entering the museum through its unrestored shopfront is straight out of a Charles Dicken’s novel, from the jangling doorbell above the door to the vintage cash register that swallows my £7 entrance fee.
 Ascending the narrow staircase, I pass by toy silver fish from Peru, Mexican toys fashioned from plaited and stained wood and Edwardian board games to reach the first room.

 This is what I call the “toys for boys’ room.
 Matchbox vehicles and Hornby trains going nowhere, Mecano sets at different stages of construction.
 There are Action Men & GI Joes, poised for battle, and toy robots ready for inter-planetary domination.
 Being a huge EM Forster fan, the star exhibit for me is a set of his toy soldiers, nesting in their original wooden box.